Po'pay: The Revolt

-After the Revolt
+Leader of the Pueblo peoples

 Po'pay had succeeded in expelling the Spanish from New Mexico and according to later accounts, possibly prejudiced, set himself up as the sole ruler of all the Pueblos.
 He attempted to destroy every trace of the Spanish presence in New Mexico.
 "The God of the Christians is dead," he proclaimed.
 "He was made of rotten wood."

 A Spanish force of 300 men attempted to regain a foothold in New Mexico in 1681, but was repelled by Po'pay's army.
 Another Spanish effort in 1687 also failed.
 But the expulsion of the Spanish had not brought peace and prosperity to the Pueblos.
 A return to the traditional religion did not bring rain to ease a drought that destroyed crops.
 The Apaches and Navajo stepped up their raids on the Pueblos and the Indians recalled that the Spaniards had provided some protection from the raiders.
 Traditional rivalries divided the Pueblo villages.
 Po'pay's efforts to rule over all the Pueblos were resented and he was considered a tyrant by many Pueblos.
 Moreover, among the Pueblos were sincere Christians with ties of family and friendship with the Spanish.
 Opposition to Spanish rule had given the Pueblos the incentive to unite, but not the means to remain united once their common enemy was vanquished.

 Po'pay died, probably in 1688, with the united Pueblo state he envisioned divided and weak.
 In 1692, Governor Diego de Vargas, with an army of 150 Spanish soldiers and pro-Spanish Pueblo warriors, attempted reconquest.
-Vargas wisely promised pardon rather than punishment and most of the Pueblos gradually acceded to Spanish rule although violent opposition to Spanish rule continued for several years.
+Vargas promised pardon rather than punishment and most of the Pueblos gradually acceded to Spanish rule although violent opposition to Spanish rule continued for several years.
 Only the distant Hopi, living in what is today Arizona, retained their independence although many Pueblos also took up residence among the Navajo and Apaches.

-Aftermath and assessment of Po'pay
+Legacy

-As stated by Matthew Martinez of Po'pay's home Pueblo, Ohkay Owingeh, "it took a unique individual to orchestrate the revolt across two dozen communities who spoke six different languages and were sprawled over a distance of nearly 400 miles."
-What little we know of Po'pay the man is distorted through the lenses of the Spanish chroniclers and their Indian informants, most of whom were opposed to Po'Pay.
+As stated by Matthew Martinez of Po'pay's home Pueblo, Ohkay Owingeh, "It took a unique individual to orchestrate the revolt across two dozen communities who spoke six different languages and were sprawled over a distance of nearly 400 miles."
+What little is known of Po'pay as a person is distorted through the lenses of the Spanish chroniclers and their Indian informants, most of whom were opposed to Po'Pay.

 Both the Spanish and the Pueblos were decimated by the revolt and its aftermath.
-However, what can be said with certainty is that the relations between Spanish and the Pueblos was far different after the revolt than before.
+However, what can be said with certainty is that the relations between Spanish and the Pueblos were far different after the revolt than before.
 The dreaded encomienda system (forced labor) was prohibited in New Mexico.
 Franciscan priests did not interfere with Pueblo religious ceremonies provided that the Pueblos observed the outward forms of Catholicism.
-Pueblo warrior and Spanish soldier became allies in the fight against their common enemies, the Apaches, Navajo, Utes, and a new and even greater threat to the survival of New Mexico, the Comanche.
+Pueblo warriors and Spanish soldiers became allies in the fight against their common enemies: the Apaches, Navajo, Utes, and a new and even greater threat to the survival of New Mexico, the Comanche.
 Thus, New Mexico became a blend of Spanish and Pueblo culture.